-a-, a combining form in many English words. as in asleep, awake, afoot, aground, agoing.
+a-, a combining form in many English words, -, a combining form in many English words, as in asleep, awake, afoot, aground, agoing.
 In some cases, this is a contraction of the Teutonic ge-, as in aware, from the Anglo-Saxon gewaer.
-Sometimes it is a corruption of the Anglo-Saxon on, as in again, from ongean; awake, from onwacian, to watch or wake some words, a- may be a contraction of at, of in, to, or an.
+Sometimes it is a corruption of the Anglo-Saxon on, as in again, from ongean; awake, from onwacian, to watch or wake.
+In some words, a- may be a contraction of at, of, in, to, or an a a', n.
+[Hawaiian.] a bed of lava that has become solidified with a rough surface.

-In some words of Greek origin a- is privative, giving to them a negative sense, as in agastric, from a and gaster, stomach.
-In some words derived from the Greek and Latin, a is words derived from the Greek and Latin, a is used as a prefix and as a suffix; as, aspire, amend, abyss, coma, Africa, etc.
+In some words of Greek origin a- is priva-tive, giving to them a negative sense, as in agastric, from a and gaster, stomach.
+In some words derived from the Greek and Latin, a is used as a prefix and as a suffix; as, aspire, amend, abyss, coma, Africa, etc.